h0lme3/weather-dashboard-v2/README.md

 # Weather Dashboard

-A modern weather dashboard built with Next.js 15 and shadcn/ui that allows users to search for cities and view current weather conditions and forecasts.
+A simple weather dashboard built with Next.js 15 and shadcn/ui that allows users to search for cities and view current weather conditions and forecasts.

 ## Features